esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

    - **Fields**:
        - **RVA**: Pointer to the start of the Import Table.
        - **Size**: Size of the Import Table data.
-   - You can see a visualization of the import table of this file here: [https://m4lc.io/course/winpe/imports](https://m4lc.io/course/winpe/imports)

 3. **Resource Table**
    - **Offset (PE32)**: `0x70`, **Offset (PE32+)**: `0x80`